How fit do I need to be, to be involved in this event?

 Do I need to book my own accommodation?

 Camp Quality will book all accommodation for the event, so we can all stay together where possible.
 Each evening riders and support crew stay in budget accommodation which is typically shared accommodation.
-The cost of accommodation on the event is included.
+The cost of accommodation on the event is covered by your registration fee.